-The head should be cleaned and inspected for leaks regularly.
-Periodically add chemical to the head to help control odor and to chemically break down the waste.
+Clean and inspect the head regularly for leaks.
+Periodically add chemical to the head to help control odor and chemically break down waste.
 See the manufacturer owner's manuals for additional operating and maintenance information.

-The head and macerator discharge systems must be properly winterized before winter lay-up.
+Properly winterized the head and macerator discharge systems before winter lay-up.
 See the section on winterizing.

-8.2 Audio System
+8.2 Carbon Monoxide Detector